brucehow/minion/README.md

 Member Roles – Users who have signed up (member of UWALC) are automatically assigned the Member role.
 Users without this role have limited server accessibility.

+### **Member Registrations**
+Member registration can be completed with a few lines discord commands allowing for efficientcy.

 ### **Rift Champions**
 Rift Champions is a weekly event run by UWALC.
 It involves several 10-man in-house games where club members can gather points for their participation and performance.
 This event was on every Fridays between 7PM to 11PM and occured over the course of Semester 1.